-Healthy youth ministry instills in youth the desire to understand and study the Scripture.
-Scripture is not just another source of information, but the source of God’s living Word to us.
+Healthy youth ministry instills in youth the desire to understand and study God’s living Word.
+Scripture is not just another source of information but the source of God’s living Word to us.
 Technology provides many with instant access to information, ads, and data from the moment they wake up until they go to sleep.
 Youth need a lens through which to process and understand all the information given to them.
-Parents and youth leaders should set an example of this in their own lives, setting apart time in God’s Word regularly.
 Amongst all the voices and information, parents and the church can train young people to listen to Jesus’ voice above all the chatter.
-Whether read individually, within families, or as a church, these words provide the promises, forgiveness and grace that Christians need above all else.